marklogic-community/toolkit-for-excel/README.txt

 Windows Client:
-1) copy the addin.deploy folder as well as the .reg files to your client.
+1) copy the addin.deploy folder to your client.

 2) Configuration info is stored in the registry.
 A Key for the current user will be created:

 HKEY_CURRENT_USER\MarkLogicAddinConfiguration\Word

 for this Key, a subkey "URL", contains the value of the url used by the webBrowser in the Addin when it first loads.
-  A)Update the value in ntConfigAdd.reg to be the desired url.

-you will also find keys for the labels in the ribbon and task pane.
-If these are not defined, defaults will be used.
-Update the labels for the tab name, the group name for the button, and the button (the button enables the task pane).
-Also update the label for the task pane (this is the title at the top of the task pane).

-  B)Double click the .reg file, and the entry will be added to your system.

-To remove the Key (and it's values), double click ntConfigRemove.reg.
+See the Notes/Option on installation above for information on how to update these entries.

-3) In addin.deploy, Double-Click setup.exe (if installing on Vista, please right-click, and install as Administrator).
+3) In addin.deploy, Double-Click setup.exe OR MarkLogic_WordAddin_Setup.msi

-   The Add-In will install.
-It requires .net 3.5 and the Visual Studio Tools for Office Runtime 3.0.
-If these aren't already available, the prerequisites will be downloaded from Microsoft.
-You'll be prompted to install these as well.
+   If you run setup.exe, the prereqs will be validated on your client.
+If they don't exist, you'll be prompted to download and install them from the vendor.
+Once the prereqs are installed, setup.exe executes the .msi to install the Addin.

+   If you run MarkLogic_WordAddin_Setup.msi, the Addin will install under the assumption that all prereqs have been installed prior.
+There is no validation of prerequisites.

 Usage